 Abstract.
-Using 5520 observatories covering the whole territory of Spain (about 1 station per 90 km^2 considering the whole period), a daily gridded maximum and minimum temperature was built covering a period from 1901 to 2014 in peninsular Spain and 1971 to 2014 in the Balearic and Canary Islands.
-A comprehensive quality control was applied to the original data, and the gaps were filled on each day and location independently.
-Using the filled data series, a grid of $5 \text{ km} \times 5 \text{ km}$ spatial resolution was created by estimating daily temperatures and their corresponding uncertainties at each grid point.
+Using the full total of available 5,520 observatories covering the whole territory of Spain (about 1 station per 90 km2 considering the whole period), a daily gridded maximum and minimum temperature was built covering a period from 1901 to 2014 in peninsular Spain and 1971-2014 in Balearic and Canary Islands.
+A comprehensive quality control was applied to the original data and the gaps were filled on each day and location independently.
+Using the filled data series, a grid of 5 x 5 km spatial resolution was created by estimating daily temperatures and their corresponding uncertainties at each grid point.
 Four daily temperature indices were calculated to describe the spatial distribution of absolute maximum and minimum temperature, number of frost days and number of summer days in Spain.
-The southern plateau showed the maximum values of maximum absolute temperature and summer days, while the minimum absolute temperature and frost days reached their maximums at the northern plateau.
-The use of all the available information, the complete quality control and the high spatial resolution of daily temperatures in Spain.
-The STEAD dataset is publicly available at https://doi.org/10.20350/digitalCSIC/8622 and can be cited as Serrano-Notivoli et al. (2019).
+The southern plateau showed the maximum values of maximum absolute temperature and summer days, while the minimum absolute temperature and frost days reached their maximums at northern plateau.
+The use of all the available information, the complete quality control and the high spatial resolution of the grid allowed for an accurate estimate of temperature that represents a precise spatial and temporal distribution of daily temperatures in Spain.
+STEAD dataset is publicly available at http://dx.doi.org/10.20350/digitalCSIC/8622 and can be cited as Serrano-Notivoli et al. (2019).

-1 Introduction
+20 1 Introduction